17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 One of the most beautiful beaches in Puerto Rico is at Isla Verde

-We’re telling you about Isla Verde because it would be a shame to miss this beautiful stretch of beach.
-After all, you are on a Caribbean island!
+We’re telling you about Isla Verde (Green Island) because it would be a shame to miss this gorgeous stretch of sand – one of the best beaches in San Juan!

 Hiking and swimming in El Yunque rainforest is a great day trip from San Juan.

-Several hiking trails lead to waterfalls and natural rock pools, where you can cool off with a swim.
+Several hiking trails lead to waterfalls and natural freshwater rock pools, where you can cool off with a swim.

 You get great views from the Yokahu Observation Tower in El Yunque National Forest, Puerto Rico.